ahvar/gene_annotator/README.md

 - Gene, GeneAnnotation, Researcher, Post, PipeineRun

 # How to Run Gene Annotator Locally
-Here are the steps to run Gene Annotator from the command-line in your local environment.
+Here are the steps to run Gene Annotator CLI locally.

 ## Extraction:
 Extract or clone all files to your local environment.